nicsuzor/wikijuris/ausip/patent-registration.markdown

 •	Information made publicly available without the consent of patentee.

-The specifics relating to this provision can be found in the //Patents Regulations 1991//.
+The specifics relating to this provision can be found in the _Patents Regulations 1991_.

 ## Requirement 3: Inventive step (Standard Patents) or Innovative Step (Innovation Patents)
 An applicant can choose to apply for either a Standard Patent or an Innovation Patent.

-**Video overview by Marcus de Witt-Ryall on [Innovative vs Inventive steps](https://www.youtube.com/watch?v=m781AZkfQdM?small).**
+**Video overview by Marcus de Witt-Ryall on [Innovative vs Inventive steps](https:_www.youtube.com/watch?v=m781AZkfQdM?small).**

-**Video overview by Rebecca Mync on [Inventive Step vs Innovative Step](https://www.youtube.com/watch?v=UUi0f_H5Kao).**
+**Video overview by Rebecca Mync on [Inventive Step vs Innovative Step](https:_www.youtube.com/watch?v=UUi0f_H5Kao).**

 ### Inventive Step

-According to ss 18(1)(b)(ii) and 7(2) of the //Act//, there will be an inventive step unless the invention would have been obvious to a person skilled in the relevant art in the light of the common general knowledge as it existed before the priority date.
+According to ss 18(1)(b)(ii) and 7(2) of the _Act_, there will be an inventive step unless the invention would have been obvious to a person skilled in the relevant art in the light of the common general knowledge as it existed before the priority date.
 The threshold for this test is relatively low - ‘if it would not have been obvious’.

 “Obvious” has the ordinary English meaning of “very plain”. [^AUTOREPLACEDAktiebolagetHsslevAlphapharmPtyLtd2002212CLR41142630ENDREPLACE] A “scintilla of inventiveness” (very small amount) is sufficient to support an inventive step. [^AUTOREPLACEDMeyersTaylorPtyLtdvVicarrIndustriesLtd1977137CLR28249AickenJENDREPLACE] It is necessary to guard against the use of hindsight - an invention always seems more obvious when you know about it.
 [^AUTOREPLACEDAktiebolagetHsslevAlphapharmPtyLtd2002212CLR41142630ENDREPLACE]: Aktiebolaget Hässle v Alphapharm Pty Ltd (2002) 212 CLR 411, 426 [30]